Faculty Director, Reginaldo Howard Scholars

 Dean of Academic Affairs, Trinity College of Arts and Sciences

 Associate Vice Provost of Undergraduate Education

-Assistant Professor of the Practice of Education
+Assistant Professor of the Practice – Program in Education

 Dr. Smith was first able to fuse his passion for education and sport at the University of California at Berkeley, earning both his bachelor’s and master’s degrees in education while playing on the basketball team.
 At Berkeley, he won the 2006 Jake Gimbell Award which honors the student most committed to academic and athletic excellence.